MSc Health, Mental Health & Wellbeing

-- Background and new directions in health, mental health and wellbeing (core module) As physical and social environments evolve, so too do public health, mental health and wellbeing challenges and how we can effectively tackle them.
+- Background and new directions in health, mental health and wellbeing (core): As physical and social environments evolve, so too do public health, mental health and wellbeing challenges and how we can effectively tackle them.
 Over the past decade, new and emerging threats to health have been issues such as loneliness, air pollution and physical inactivity.
 These issues are likely to continue, alongside threats related to climate change and anti-microbial resistance.
-This module will be wide-ranging and forward thinking in its aims and scope; it will enable students to engage critically with the background and context to public health, mental health and wellbeing leading up to the present day, as well as introduce them to contemporary debates and inspire them to consider future directions for the area.
+This module is wide-ranging and forward-thinking in its aims and scope; it will enable students to engage critically with the background and context to public health, mental health and wellbeing leading up to the present day, as well as introduce them to contemporary debates and inspire them to consider future directions for the area.

-- Strategies and innovations for developing health, mental health and wellbeing (option module) This module will provide students with the knowledge and understanding related to new and existing strategies for developing health, mental health and wellbeing at individual, community, national and international levels.
+- Strategies and innovations for developing health, mental health and wellbeing (optional): In a rapidly changing society where public health, mental health and wellbeing challenges are increasingly complex and continually evolving, a strategic and innovative approach is needed.
+This module will provide students with the knowledge and understanding related to new and existing strategies for developing health, mental health and wellbeing at individual, community, national and international levels.
 It will explore the evidence and practicalities associated with different strategies, as well as encourage students to think innovatively and creatively about ways of improving and promoting good health in society.

-- Health, mental health and wellbeing in education settings (option module) In the Curriculum for Wales 2022, ‘Health and Wellbeing’ is identified as one of the six Areas of Learning and Experience (ALE).
-The vision of the Welsh government is that learners aged 3 to 16 have access to and acquire the experiences, knowledge and skills needed for employment, lifelong learning and active citizenship in today’s society.
-Furthermore, that the curriculum contributes to the goals set out in the Well-being of Future Generations (Wales) Act 2015 to develop healthy and confident individuals.
-Having Health and Wellbeing as one of the ALE is an important step forward towards recognising its importance and viewing health and wellbeing in a more holistic sense than the traditional approach of delivering separate Physical Education, Personal and Social Education and Sex Education subject areas.
+- Health, mental health and wellbeing in education settings (optional): In the Curriculum for Wales 2022, ‘Health and Wellbeing’ is identified as one of the six Areas of Learning and Experience (ALE).
+The curriculum contributes to the goals set out in the Well-being of Future Generations (Wales) Act 2015 to develop healthy and confident individuals.
 This module will explore the topics of health, mental health and wellbeing as they relate to young people in today’s society, as well as consider the content, design and delivery of the Health and Wellbeing ALE and examine innovative teaching pedagogy that could be utilised by teachers to develop healthy and confident learners.

-- Research methods for health, mental health and wellbeing (core module) The study of health – namely that it deals with the complex issue of people’s lives and can often involve those in a vulnerable state – presents particular challenges for researchers in terms of ethics, designs and methods.
+- Research methods for health, mental health and wellbeing (core): The nature of public health, mental health and wellbeing – namely that it deals with the complex issue of people’s lives and can often involve those in a vulnerable state – presents particular challenges for researchers in terms of ethics, designs and methods.
 This module will teach students how to undertake research related to public health, mental health and wellbeing, including how to collect and analyse data and design ethically sound research studies.
 It will encourage students to think creatively and innovatively in relation to research methodology, in order to be considerate to the nature of the subject area and matter.